zxk688/GVLM/README.md

 # GVLM Dataset Version 1.0

+**A New Large-Scale Benchmark for Change Detection and Landslide Mapping!** The Global Very-High-Resolution Landslide Mapping (GVLM) dataset is the first large-scale and open-source VHR landslide mapping dataset.
+It is available for free to researchers for **only non-commercial use**.

 ⚠️ **New Version Released**

 We have released an updated version of this dataset with improved annotations and additional samples.